axiomsbane/axiomsbane.github.io/site/index.md

 I got my degree in Electronics and Communications Engineering at IIIT - Delhi.

 I recently developed an interest in purely functional programming.
-At work I use with Java and in my free time I explore Haskell.
+At work I use Java and in my free time I explore Haskell.